BIGJRA/emerald-unit-analysis/writeups/zangoose.md

 # Pokemon Emerald Unit Feel Analysis: Zangoose line

-Zangoose is a single-stage Pokemon, first obtained on Route 114 at Lv.
+Zangoose is a single-stage Normal type Pokemon, first obtained on Route 114 at Lv.
 17-19, but only in Ruby.
 It's ability is Immunity.

 ### Base Stats